orourkedd/truefalsenull/README.md

 =============
 A small module designed to make user authorization cleaner.
 Inspired slightly by CanCan.

-The documentation below is not extensive.
+This documentation is not extensive.
 You should read the module's source for features not mentioned below.

 Problems with simple Role Based Access Control
 -------